Elilgo324/ZeroHex/README.md

 The work done by Avshalom , Ori and Shlomo as undergraduates' final project at Bar Ilan University.

 ## Some Theory
-At the beginning of the work, some of theoretic material was needed to caught up.
+At the beginning of the work, some of theoretic material was needed to be caught up.

 ### The DNN
 Note that the focus in humanizing the agent was in adjusting the search tree's parameters and not the nn's.